-Davide Liuzza, Dimos V. Dimarogonas and Karl H. Johansson
+Davide Liuzza[®], Dimos V. Dimarogonas[®], and Karl H. Johansson[®]

 Abstract-This paper investigates the problem of synchronization for nonlinear systems.
-Following a Lyapunov approach, we firstly study global synchronization of nonlinear systems in canonical control form with both distributed proportionalderivative and proportional-integral-derivative control actions of any order.
-To do so, we develop a constructive methodology and generate in an iterative way inequality constraints on the coupling matrices which guarantee the solvability of the problem or, in a dual form, provide the nonlinear weights on the coupling links between the agents such that the network synchronizes.
-The same methodology allows to include a possible distributed integral action of any order to enhance the rejection of heterogeneous disturbances.
+Following a Lyapunov approach, we first study the global synchronization of nonlinear systems in the canonical control form with both proportionaldistributed proportional-derivative and integral-derivative control actions of any order.
+To do so, we develop a constructive methodology and generate in an iterative way inequality constraints on the coupling matrices that guarantee the solvability of the problem or, in a dual form, provide the nonlinear weights on the coupling links between the agents such that the network synchronizes.
+The same methodology allows us to include a possible distributed integral action of any order to enhance the rejection of heterogeneous disturbances.
 The considered approach does not require any dynamic cancellation, thus preserving the original nonlinear dynamics of the agents.
 The results are then extended to linear and nonlinear systems admitting a canonical control transformation.
 Numerical simulations validate the theoretical results.

-Index Terms-Higher-order synchronization, networked nonlinear systems, distributed PID control, networked control of companion forms.
+Index Terms-Distributed proportional-integralderivative (PID) control, higher order synchronization, networked control of companion forms, networked nonlinear systems.